-As a homeowner with windstorm insurance, state law entitles you to certain premium reductions, but without an inspection, you can’t get them!
-If you haven’t had a windstorm insurance inspection at your current home, you are PROBABLY PAYING TOO MUCH FOR YOUR WINDSTORM INSURANCE!
+As a homeowner with homeowners insurance, state law entitles you to certain premium reductions, but without inspection, you can’t get them!
+If you haven’t had a windstorm insurance inspection at your current home, you are PROBABLY PAYING TOO MUCH FOR YOUR HOMEOWNERS INSURANCE!

 During a wind mitigation inspection, as a licensed inspector, I will report on the key features that may decrease the amount of damage your home suffers during a hurricane or strong windstorm.
 These features fall into several categories, such as exterior construction type, roof shape and construction methods, the age of roof covering, door and window opening protection as well as the actual year the home was built.
 Another factor may be the elevation of a property and how it relates to wind speed.